BasicWolf/zblog/src/content/articles/2025-07-17-framework-laptop-is-awesome/framework-laptop-is-awesome.rst

 "...Dammit!
 I **did** cut that antenna cable!
 Well, there's still one left.
-Damn Lenovo and all modern electronics manufacturers!" - I cursed every second of the two hours it took me to disassemble and reassemble my better half's ThinkPad to swap the broken screen.
+Damn Lenovo and all modern electronics manufacturers!" - I cursed every second of the two hours it took me to disassemble and reassemble my better half's IdeaPad to swap the broken screen.
 She had accidentally closed her laptop lid with a smart card reader cable lying on the keyboard — resulting in the lower-right quarter of the screen dying.